Disordered complex networks: energy optimal lattices and persistent homology: Introduction and main ideas

-One can add a shift uniformly chosen in the fundamental domain of the lattice $\L$ to make this process invariant with respect to Euclidean translations if one so desires.
+If one desires to have translation invariance of the perturbed lattice, one can add a uniform shift by adding a uniform random vector from $\mathcal{D}_{\La}$.
 It turns out that such $ \p_{\L,\g}$ is hyperuniform as soon as the ``tail'' of $\g$ (i.e., $\P[|\g|>t]$) decays faster than $t^{-d}${, where $|\gamma|$ is the Euclidean norm in $\R^d$}.
 For a theoretical discussion of this property, we refer the reader to \cite{Survey, ghosh2017number}.
+Since the effect of the uniform shift on SINR appears just as the integration over $\mathcal{D}_{\La}$, for simplicity of our discussions, we will omit it in the present paper.

 The above models, in spite of exhibiting \textit{rigid structure} or \textit{regularity}, as manifested in their hyperuniform behaviour, have an independence structure clearly built into them.
 The fact that the particles tracing their origin to different lattice points in $\L$ are independent enables us to write down closed form expressions for various statistics of interest, and also facilitates an ease of simulation that is not available with the Ginibre random network.